jbfoushee/CLP-LGEBills/readme.md

 Report 3: My Avg gas usage per day vs Avg monthly temperature

 Report 4: My Avg electric usage per day vs Avg monthly temperature
-(Note: Report does not distinguish between Kentucky households that use electricity or gas as primary heating)

 Report 5: My Avg monthly bill vs Avg monthly temperature
-(Note: Report does not distinguish between Kentucky households that use electricity or gas as primary heating)

 Report 6: Avg distribution of my bill between gas and electric, by month